A Few of the Many Reasons for Renewing Your Marriage Vows

 You are on the threshold of a new and wonderful beginning in your marriage.
 Your relationship has a deep and long history and surely a strong foundation after all of these years.

-Your marriage has surely brought you both wonderful blessings as well as multitude of challenges.
-It has stood strong through time and through the inevitable good and difficult times and your lives have become inextricably woven together like a beautiful tapestry.
-In your journey through the years ahead may you love with all your heart, laugh often, and share and celebrate the magnificent opportunities and adventures inherent in this exciting new beginning and new season in your lives and in marriage.
+Your lives have become inextricably woven together like a beautiful tapestry.
+In your journey through the years ahead may your love with all your heart, laugh often, share and celebrate the magnificent opportunities and adventures inherent in this exciting new beginning and new season in your lives and in marriage.

 Peter to Diana